 - Any pipeline opportunities that you can take with you

-- What profile building activities you will do
+- What profile-building activities will you do

-What to ditch from your lateral hire business case.
+What to ditch from your lateral hire Business Case.

 - Does this evidence the market opportunity?